← All case studies

 Decisions improved.
 Leadership stopped getting blindsided by regulatory shifts and competitor launches.
 The chat panel turned weekly questions into Monday-morning lookups.
 Personalisation against tracked competitors made the signal actually relevant, not just “agriculture news.”

-The numbers that matter: 218 active sources across 10 categories, 191 healthy, 21 empty, 0 failing.
+The numbers that matter: 228 active sources across 10 categories.
 Hundreds of articles interpreted a day. ~470 junk rows purged in cleanup passes.
-13 external services wired together. $7 a month to host, $35 every three months for the Apify budget.
+13 external services wired together.
+A five-rule signal detector over a conformed entity graph. $7 a month to host, $35 every three months for the Apify budget.
 One person built it.

 The deeper outcome is harder to measure.
 Leadership stopped asking “is anyone watching this?” and started asking “what should we do about it?”
 That shift is the actual product.
 The platform underneath is just what it took to get there.